NCIP/gdc-docs/docs/Encyclopedia/Ready_for_Approval/Biospecimen_Data.md

 # Biospecimen Data #

 ## Description ##
-Biospecimen data describe biospecimen-related elements.
-A biospecimen element is a classification of biospecimen data that describe a common form of biospecimen.
-A biospecimen often takes the form of a case, sample, portion, analyte, or aliquot.
+Biospecimen data includes information about how a patient's tissue was processed and subsampled for use in histology and molecular assays.
 They can be represented in a hierarchical relationship to one another.

 ## Overview ##